-We spent a few winter months in Southern Arizona, near Bisbee and went about two times a month to Agua Prieta, Mexico to buy cheaper things like cigarettes, Tequila, and some other goodies… In case you want to do the same, check this link for Prohibited and Restricted Items to bring back from Mexico.
+We spent a few winter months in Southern Arizona, near Bisbee.
+About two times a month we went to Agua Prieta, Mexico to buy cheaper things like cigarettes, Tequila, and some other goodies… If you want to do the same, check this link for Prohibited and Restricted Items to bring back from Mexico.

-BTW: if you go there the best place for shopping is “Plaza Ley” – Ley is a nice supermarket Walmart style with everything you need.
-After you cross the border you can take a taxi to go there ( not a good idea to drive without Mexican insurance).
+BTW: when you go there, the best place for shopping is “Plaza Ley”. – Ley is a nice supermarket Walmart style with everything you need.
+After you cross the border you can take a taxi to go there. – It is not a good idea to drive without Mexican insurance.
 The cost of the cab is 50 pesos which is about $2-3 USD

-The wall between USA and Mexico in Douglas is not new, but part of a series of fences along the USA-Mexico border, dating back to 1994 – Read more on Mexico–United States barrier
+The fence wall between USA and Mexico in Douglas is not new, but part of a series of fences along the USA-Mexico border, dating back to 1994. – Read more on Mexico–United States barrier

-This image has been featured in the Travel Art and other groups at Fine Art America, and if you want a poster of it, just click on the picture to find out about print types, sizes and prices.
+This image has been featured in the Travel Art and other groups at Fine Art America.
+If you want a poster of it, just click on the picture to find out about print types, sizes and prices.